Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 \section{Spot Rate Movements around 4pm}

 In case of the WM/R 4pm fix, a large amount of trading volume is confined into a small time window, which results in a significant transaction frequency increase.

 From a localised trading activity extremum with equal liquidity supplied on both sides of the order book, i.e., at bid and ask, one would expect an elevated frequency of transactions which show small spreads around some mean price.
-Such a dynamic would lead to a reduction in volatility.
+Such dynamics would lead to a reduction in volatility.

 However, from unequal liquidity supply, one can expect that the surplus of orders on one side depletes the order book on the opposite side, leading to large spot rate movements.
 Such extreme movements also increase the volatility due to their larger deviation from the time interval's mean spot rate.